 You needn't ask us for permission to use the Apache feather logo (the version published by us here ) on your own website solely as a hyperlink to www.apache.org, or in other materials, such as presentations and slides, solely as a means to refer to the ASF itself.

-All other uses of the Apache feather logo must be approved in writing by the VP, Apache Brand Management.
+All other uses of the Apache feather logo must be approved in writing by the VP, Apache Brand Management or by a member of the Brand Management Committee.

-Using the Apache Foo or similar graphic logos:
+Using the Apache Foo or similar project graphic logos:

 Graphic logos are contributed to ASF by artists as a way of creating a symbol with which the Apache project software can be identified.
 Examples of logos are the Hadoop elephant, the SpamAssassin arrow, or even the graphic way that the word "Maven" is spelled with an orange letter "a".
 Those graphic logos are special to the Apache projects that mark their software and their project websites with those logos.

 You needn't ask us for permission to use Apache's graphics logos (the versions published on individual project's websites) on your own website solely as a hyperlink to the specific Apache project website or to www.apache.org.
-All other uses of Apache Foo (and similar) graphic logos must be approved in writing by VP, Apache Brand Management or a designee.
+All other uses of Apache Foo (and similar) graphic logos must be approved in writing by VP, Apache Brand Management, member of the Brand Management Committee, or the relevant Apache projects' VP.

 Unlike ASF's word trademarks (such as "Apache" and "Foo"), our graphic logos are also licensed to the public under the Apache License.
 That license permits you to create derivative works of those logos, as with any other Apache copyrighted work.
 However, trademark law does not allow you to apply any "confusingly similar" derivative logo to software if a relevant consumer would likely be confused by that use of that derivative logo.

-If you have any questions or concerns about the use of or changes to any ASF graphic trademark, email us on the trademarks@ list.
+If you have any questions or concerns about the use of or changes to any ASF graphic trademark, please contact us

 Using Apache trademarks on merchandise: